ariacorrente/qrcodeOpenSearchPlugin/dev.md

 The javascript function have lesser requirements, the XML file must only be available from an HTTP connection.
 I wrote a simple HTML page containing the javascript code needed to install the search engine, the only info required is a link to the XML file.
+The link must be in absolute format, something like `http://my-server.com/my-folder/qrcode.xml`, **not** a relative URL.

 This is the procedure:

-1. upload `qrcode.XML` somewhere, for example a local web server, a cloud service, an owncloud instance ora a pastbin.
+1. upload `qrcode.xml` somewhere, for example a local web server, a cloud service, an owncloud instance ora a pastbin.
 The only requirement is a direct link.
+Even easier, use the python's SimpleHTTPServer to create an HTTP server on localhost
-2. edit the javascript in `test/test.html` loading in the variable `engineURL` the direct link
+2. open the file `test/test.html` with your browser
-3. open the file `test/test.html`
+3. put the absolute URL of `qrcode.xml` in the text filed and push the button below
-4. When asked confirm the installation of the search plugin.
+4. when asked, confirm the installation of the search plugin.
 You may need to remove the previous version.